-Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
-Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the Fund's financial statements was:
+Accounting estimates are an integral part of the financial statements prepared by management and are based on management's current judgments.
+Those judgments are normally based on knowledge and experience about past and current events and assumptions about future events.
+Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.

+The most sensitive accounting estimate affecting the financial statements is:

 Management's estimate of the Amortization of Prepaid Interest is based on the estimated life of the loan for Chattel and Envest loans, but over five years based on repayment terms for Real Estate loans.
-We evaluated the key factors and assumptions used to develop the Amortization of Prepaid Interest in determining that it is reasonable in relation to the financial statements taken as a whole.
+We evaluated the key factors and assumptions used to develop the Amortization of Prepaid Interest and determined that it is reasonable in relation to the basic financial statements taken as a whole.

-The financial statements disclosures are neutral, consistent, and clear.
+The financial statement disclosures are neutral, consistent, and clear.

-Difficulties Encountered in Performing the Audit
+Significant Difficulties Encountered during the Audit

-We encountered no significant difficulties in dealing with management in performing and completing our audit.
+We encountered no significant difficulties in dealing with management relating to the performance of the audit.

-Corrected and Uncorrected Misstatements
+Uncorrected and Corrected Misstatements

-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
+For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
 There were no corrected or uncorrected misstatements.